smtmfft/oyster-monorepo/networking/tcp-proxy/README.md

 ## Credits

 All of them are based on proxies from [tokio](https://tokio.rs/), with the transparent proxies also borrowing from [linkerd](https://linkerd.io/) for `SO_ORIGINAL_DST` related functionality.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE.txt](./LICENSE.txt).

+In addition, it includes code derived from the [tokio](https://tokio.rs/) project, licensed under the MIT License as well as the [linkerd](https://linkerd.io/) project, licensed under the Apache License, Version 2.0.